marcoshsq/Projeto_02_Python_DSA/README.md

 ### 02. [Python Functions, Files, and Dictionaries]()

+This is the first course in the Python 3 Programming specialization.
+The aim of this course is to introduce the basics of the language, including conditional execution and iteration, as flow control structures, strings, and lists as data structures.
+In addition, a bit of the Turtle library is presented for creating GUI applications and also some debugging techniques.

 ### 03. [Data Collection and Processing with Python]()
 ### 04. [Python Classes and Inheritance]()
 ### 05. [Python Project pillow, tesseract, and opencv]()